Q. What is the title of the degree conferred through this program?

 A. Completion of a Bachelors degree in any field, a Masters degree in any field, or a doctoral degree (PharmD, DPT, MD, JD, etc.) with an upper division GPA of 3.0 or better.
 We also require experience in either the pharmaceutical or health care field, or a commitment to enter either field.
 Applicants with a GPA below 3.0 will be seriously considered, based on experience and commitment to graduate study.

 Q. What must I submit with my application?

 A. A transcript showing a qualifying degree from an accredited academic institution.
 A current Curriculum Vitae or Resume.
 A personal statement outlining your experience in the pharmaceutical or health care field.
 Two letters of recommendation.

 A. No. However, students whose GPA does not meet the basic requirement of 3.0, yet who wish to apply based on their extensive experience in the pharmaceutical or health care fields, may be asked take the GRE to support their application.
 This will be done at the discretion of the admissions committee.
 A strong work history and a strong GRE score may offset a GPA that falls below the minimum of 3.0.

 Q. Is there a GPA minimum requirement to graduate from the master’s program?

 Yes, all UW grad programs require a 3.0 GPA to graduate.

 A. Yes.
 The application fee to the University of Wyoming is $50.

 Q. Can I start the program at any time?

-A. There are two starting points for the program, fall semester (early September) and spring semester (late January).
-We eventually plan to admit students for summer term (mid-May), although there will be no admissions to start the program in the summer of 2019.
+A. There are two starting points for the program, fall semester (late August) and spring semester (late January).

 Q. What is the deadline to apply?